agladstein/AJ_ABC/README.md

 reason for this is that the workflow is configured to keep at most 1,000 idle jobs in the queue, in order to not overwhelm the scheduler.

+To see status of all jobs run `~/bin/workflow-history`

+To see list of currently running jobs run `cd ; pegasus-status | grep local-scratch`

+To get the run time of recently completed jobs run `condor_history -w agladstein`

+To get the run time of currently running jobs run `condor_q agladstein`

 ### Statistics / Debugging